Roave/BetterReflection/docs/types.md

 only ever be one of (in current versions of PHP).
 This method will therefore return a single instance of a `Type` object (see below).

-## `getTypes`
+## `getDocBlockTypes`

-The `getTypes()` method will return an array of type hints that are extracted from the docblock.
-These are read by the phpDocumentor component, and so this will be an array of `Type` objects (see below).
+The `getDocBlockTypes()` method will return an array of type hints that are extracted from the DocBlock.
+These are read by a phpDocumentor component, and so this returns an array of `Type` objects (see below).

 ## The `Type` object